-Summer cherries are coming, and when my guys aren’t eating them fresh with lots of juicy red evidence spread across their hands and faces, we’re planning for our favorite cherry desserts.
+Summer cherries are coming, and when my guys aren’t eating them fresh with lots of juicy red evidence spread across their hands and faces, we’re planning for our favorite cherry desserts like this cherries jubilee.
 As soon as they spy cherries on the counter, my boys become cherry zombies, eating them one after the other, so I have to ration the cherries to make sure we have enough for another time.

 Cherries jubilee is an easy old-fashioned dessert, one of Michael’s favorites that he requests every summer.
 I make the cherries outdoors on our grill side burner, and take it directly to the picnic table where my guys are at the ready with bowls of ice cream and spoons.
 And then all I hear is “mmmm” and the scraping of spoons in bowls.

 If you’ve never flambéed anything, this is a good opportunity to learn.
 The flame burns off the alcohol while leaving the flavor from the Grand Marnier.
 The trick is to light the liqueur as soon as it is in the pan, so have the Grand Marnier measured and a match ready to go.
 Be sure to take some safety precautions; i.e., turn off the burner first, don’t lean over the pan, pour the alcohol from a measuring cup to prevent the flame from rushing back up to the bottle and exploding, and light the alcohol near the edge of the pan using a long match.

 - cherry pitter